Continuous to intermittent flows in growing granular heaps: Results and discussion

+Fig. \ref{fig:Fig4} shows indeed that $P=X_c/(F_{in}\sqrt{h})$, which is the prefactor of Eq. ({\ref{eq:transition}}), is roughly constant with no systematic dependence on the control parameters $F_{in}$ and $h$.
+There is only a weak dependence observed for the lowest flux $F_{in}=0.42$ cm$^2$/s for which this quantity slightly rises with $h$ up to a value around $6$ s/cm$^{3/2}$.
+Thus, Eq. ({\ref{eq:transition}}) explains the general shape of the dependencies displayed in Fig. \ref{fig:Fig3}(a) and (b).
+These laws can be reproduced quantitatively using values shown in Table {\ref{table:quantities}}, that correspond to a prefactor value of $P=X_c/(F_{in}\sqrt{h})= 3.27 \pm 0.65$ s/cm$^{3/2}$. $\theta_s$ is taken from the experimental data while $\mu_w$ and $\delta_{stop}$ are taken from the literature typical values of these quantities.
+That gives a value of $\alpha = 0.30$ which is our free parameter and suggests that the 70 $\%$ percent of the potential energy of the grains is dissipated due to the impact at the tip of the pile.

+The agreement between the theoretical expression and the experimental measurements of $X_c$ is satisfactory for all values of $F_{in}$ and $h$ tested, as seen on Fig. \ref{fig:Fig3}(a) and \ref{fig:Fig3}(b), comparing the theoretical expressions (lines) and experimental results (symbols).
+The only significant discrepancy is for the lowest input flux, where the model underestimates the value of $X_c$ by a factor between 1.5 and 1.8.
+Apart from this outlying results at the lowest flux, and a point at $F_{in}=1.7$ cm$^2$/s and $h=15$ cm, all other experimental values of $X_c$ lie within 18\% of the theoretical value with fixed $\theta_s$, $\mu_w$, $\alpha$ and $\delta_{stop}$.

-Assuming that $\delta_0$, $\theta$ and $\mu$ depend very weakly on the input flux and the deposition height, Eq. \ref{eq.3} explains the general shape of the dependencies displayed in Fig. \ref{fig:Fig1}(a) and (b).
-Furthermore, in view of the fact that mass conservation dictates the horizontal length of the pile scales with time as $t^{1/2}$ (see the fit displayed in Fig. \ref{fig:Fig2}), Eq. \ref{eq.3} immediately explains the experimental behaviour illustrated in Fig. \ref{fig:Fig3}(c).
+Furthermore, taking into account that the conservation of mass imposes that the horizontal length of the pile scales with time as $t^{1/2}$ (see the fit displayed in Fig. \ref{fig:Fig2}), Eq. (\ref{eq:transition}) immediately explains (at least semi-quantitatively) the experimental behavior illustrated in Fig. \ref{fig:Fig3.1}.
+It also predicts the behavior of $t_c$ as function of the input flux which, following the model, is given by (see Appendix \ref{Appendix.A}),

+Here the agreement between experimental data and theory is satisfactory as well, although less than for the value of $X_c$.
+Note that, apart from the lowest flux and two points with $F_{in}=1.7$ cm$^2$/s, one with $h=5$ cm and another with $h=15$ cm, the experimental points lie within $23\%$ of the theoretical value.